nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Test Scenario 1: No sessions are currently stored in the application. <br>
 1. Test Command: `session /create /n Test1 /pl Person1 Person2 /d 10-04-2022` <br>
-   Expected: A success message is printed along with the details of the session as provided in the command.
+   Expected: A success message should be printed along with the details of the session as provided in the command.
 2. Test Command: `session /create /n Test2 /pl Person1 Person2 /d today`<br>
    Expected: A success message is printed along with the details of the session as provided in the command.